THE AMBASSADOR GROUP

 Select or hover over the member you want to learn more about.

-Kenny Bae is a faculty founder of and a STEAM teacher at Wolcott College Prep High School in Chicago, IL.
-He struggled in his early years of education, and has developed a passion for and lifelong goal of supporting underrepresented and disadvantaged students.
-During his 13 years in education, his work with students has been recognized by Forbes magazine, the Chicago Sun-Times, the US Department of Education, and more.
+Kenny Bae is the director of STEAM innovation at Avery Coonley School in Downers Grove, IL.
+Kenny struggled in his early years of education and has developed a passion for and lifelong goal of supporting underrepresented and disadvantaged students.
+During his 14 years in education, his work with students has been recognized by Forbes magazine, the Chicago Sun-Times, the US Department of Education, and more.
 He firmly believes today’s youth can accomplish amazing things if given a chance.
 He enjoys learning from his students and working with them to make the world a better place.

-Jim Brown is a Grade 7 and 8 STEM teacher, teaching CAD/CAM and Python® programming at Sand Creek Middle School in Albany, NY, and a coach for several KidWind teams.
+Jim Brown is a Grade 7 and 8 STEM teacher, teaching CAD/CAM and Python® programming at Sand Creek Middle School in Albany, NY, and a coach for KidWind competition teams.
 He helped create the STEM program for South Colonie Central School District, which impacts every student in the district.
 For Jim, the best part of teaching is sparking curiosity in students and empowering them through education.
-He’s passionate about energy and problem-based learning.
-As a Certified Energy Manager, he also serves as his district’s on-site energy manager, conducting energy audits of all district facilities on a regular basis.
+He’s passionate about energy and problem-based learning and, as the district’s on-site energy manager, conducts energy audits of educational facilities for the National Energy Education Development Project.

 Chris Gibson is the STREAM lab teacher for PreK-5 and teaches a sixth-grade robotics class at S.F.
 Austin STEM Academy in Jones Creek, TX.
 She’s currently in her 19th year of teaching and is passionate about providing hands-on STEM and 21st-century learning experiences for every student at the school.
 Chris was a presenter at the 2017 Texas State STEM Conference and was named the S.F.
 Austin Elementary Teacher of the Year.
 In 2021, she received the National Certificate for STEM Teaching from the National Institute for STEM Education (NISE).